CERC-Genomic-Medicine/WEGS_pipelines/JointVariantCalling/README.md

 We assume, that the inividual BAM/CRAM files were already passed through the tools for marking duplicate reads.
 If your BAM/CRAM files were also passed through the tools for base quality recalibration, then you can skip the **Recalibration** sub-pipeline.

+> [!TIP]
+> It is always a good idea to run your BAM/CRAM files through the [VerifyBamID pipeline](https://github.com/CERC-Genomic-Medicine/verifybam_pipeline) before the variant calling, which verifies sequencing depth, checks for possible contamination, checks for missing chromosomes, estimates genetic ancestry, and confirms ploidy of sex chromosomes against the reported sex values.

 ## Steps

 > [!IMPORTANT]